Getting a $3,000 Personal Loan

 Can I Get a $3,000 Personal Loan with Bad Credit?

 A personal loan is money borrowed from a bank, credit union, or online lender.
-Loan amounts range from $1,000 to $50,000, and the principal is paid back with interest in fixed monthly payments, typically over two to seven years.
-Personal loans are flexible, meaning they can be used for any purpose, from a cross-country move to home improvements.
+Loan amounts range from $1,000 to $50,000, and the principal is paid back with interest in fixed monthly payments, typically over several months to seven years.
+Personal loans are flexible, meaning they can be used for virtually any purpose, from a cross-country move to home improvements.

-Getting approved for a personal loanthat is $3,000 with bad credit may mean you have to jump through a few hoops to qualify.
+Getting approved for a personal loan that is $3,000 with bad credit may mean you have to jump through a few hoops to qualify.
 What is bad credit?
-According to FICO, someone with a score of 580 or below is considered a credit risk.
+According to FICO®, someone with a score of 580 or below is considered to have “poor” credit (their lowest rating tier) and poses a high risk to a lender.

-When calculating an individual’s credit score, FICO and other rating agencies will look at whether you pay bills on time, how long you have held credit lines or loans, your debt profile, how often you use credit, how often lenders have pulled your credit report, and your history of bankruptcy or foreclosure.
+When calculating an individual’s credit score, FICO and other rating agencies will look at a variety of factors, including whether you pay bills on time, how long you have held credit lines or loans, how much of your available credit you are currently using, how often lenders have pulled your credit report, and your history of bankruptcy or foreclosure.

 A low credit score indicates that you could be at a higher risk of defaulting on a loan.
-To compensate for that risk, a lender may charge you a higher interest rate for a loan or credit card, or you may have to put down a deposit.
+To compensate for that risk, a lender may charge you a higher interest rate for a loan or credit card, or you may have to put down a deposit or provide collateral.

 What Is the Typical Credit Score Required for a $3,000 Personal Loan?